 Recovering from addiction is not just a matter of willpower alone.
-It is classified as a complex and chronic disease that affects the mind, body and spirit.
-It can take a toll on your health, mental well-being and impact your relationships with friends and family members.
-A recent survey conducted by the Substance Abuse and Mental Health Services Administration (SAMHSA) found that over 23.5 million Americans alone struggle with an addiction to alcohol, drugs or prescription pills.
+It is classified as a complex and chronic disease that affects the mind, body, and spirit.
+It can take a toll on your health and mental well-being and impact your relationships with friends and family members.
+A recent survey conducted by the Substance Abuse and Mental Health Services Administration (SAMHSA) found that over 23.5 million Americans alone struggle with an addiction to alcohol, drugs, or prescription pills.
 To put this figure into perspective, that’s roughly one out of every ten Americans.

 This figure demonstrates the need for evidence-based treatment that is highly individualized in order to produce the most successful outcome.
 Psychoeducational group therapy can play a key role in the recovery process and may be a useful addition to your treatment plan.
 Discover what it is and how it is used to treat substance use disorders to determine if you could benefit from it.

 Psychoeducational group therapy, also referred to as psychoeducational groups, is a type of group therapy that follows cognitive behavioral therapy (CBT) methodology.
 The National Center for Biotechnology Information (NCBI) identified four key elements pertaining to the behavioral roots of psychoeducation:

 - Educating clients about their illness

 - Communication training